MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 With this approach, you can test new Office features in your environment, particularly with your hardware and device drivers.

+## Step 4 - Define your source files

 > [!NOTE]
-> **Best practice:** Deploy the Semi-Annual Channel (Targeted) to a representative group of users and client devices.
-Deploy the Semi-Annual Channel to the rest of your users.
-This process ensures a four-month lead time for testing new Office feature updates before they're deployed to your entire organization.

-## Step 4 - Define your source files
+> **Best practice:** Build separate Office installation packages for the different architectures and update channels you require.
+In each installation package, include all the required languages and applications, including the core Office applications and, if needed, Visio and Project.
+For additional languages, you can make them available for user installation or deploy them separately after the initial deployment.

 When deploying Office, you create an installation package of the source files used to install Office.
 The source files are different for 32-bit and 64-bit versions of Office and are different for each of the update channels.
 Because of this, you will likely need to create multiple installation packages to support the different architectures and update requirements in your organization.
 For example, to deploy to two channels and both architectures, you create four packages: